mdolab/MACH-Aero/machFramework/contribute.rst

     clang-format

-The configuration file for ``ClangFormat`` is a combination of `this .clang-format file <https://github.com/mdolab/.github/blob/main/.clang-format>`_ and the one at the root of the respective repo
+The configuration file for ``ClangFormat`` is a combination of `this .clang-format file <https://github.com/mdolab/.github/blob/main/.clang-format>`_ and the one at the root of the respective repository.

 .. warning::
     For a PR to be accepted it must pass formatting checks with the relevant formatter and/or linter.